The Power of Two in Token Systems: Introduction

 \myparagraph{Overview of results.} In the baseline case ($d=1$), only one agent is available to provide service.
 Thus at each time period, service requester and provider are chosen independently to exchange service for tokens.
 In this case the system is unstable, since the number of tokens each agent has behaves like a divergent or null recurrent random walk.

 When $d>1$, the service provider who has the minimal number of tokens is chosen among all available agents.
 In our main finding, we show that already when $d=2$, the system is stable.
-Moreover, we show that the long-run probability of agents having more than $M$ tokens (or less than $-M$ tokens) is at most $\mathcal{O}(1/M)$.
-We further show that when the number of agents is $n=2$ or as $n$ grows large, this probability is exponentially small in $M$.
-We conjecture that this probability is exponentially small in $M$ for any $n \geq 2$.
+We show that the long-run probability of agents having more than $M$ tokens (or less than $-M$ tokens) is at most $O(1/M)$.
+We further show, using Lyapunov arguments, that this probability is bounded by $O(a^M)$ for any $a>{2}/{3}$; here $O(\cdot)$ includes a constant that may depend on $n$.
+We further study stability in a large market, and show that as $n$ grows large, this probability is bounded by $(1/2)^M$.
+The large market analysis offers intuitive insights into the token dynamics.

-We also perform numerical experiments to simulate the token distribution of participating hospitals using data from the National Kidney Registry (NKR) platform.
+We also describe how the stylized model can be applied for kidney exchange in \S \ref{sec:kidneyapplication}, and we further perform numerical experiments to simulate the token distribution of participating hospitals using data from the National Kidney Registry (NKR) platform.
 The simulations reveal and validate that easy-to-match pairs have, on average, more than one, but very few compatible hard-to-match pairs.
 Despite this sparsity, hospitals' tokens do not deviate much from the initial state, which is aligned with our predictions.
 It is worth noting that hospitals in our data vary significantly with respect to size and distribution of patient-donor pair characteristics.

-\myparagraph{Techniques.} This paper is inspired and borrows from the literature on the power of two choices \citep[see., e.g.,][]{mitzenmacher1996power, vvedenskaya1996queueing, azar1999balanced}.
+\myparagraph{Techniques.} This paper is inspired and borrows from the literature on the power of two choices \citep[see, e.g.,][]{mitzenmacher1996power, vvedenskaya1996queueing, azar1999balanced}.
 The main finding of this literature is that in load balancing problems, minimal choice can significantly reduce congestion both in dynamic and static settings.
 In our model, it is simple to analyze the system directly using a birth-death process when $n=2$.
 For $n \geq 3$, the system does not seem amenable to a complete analytical solution, but softer techniques allow us to show that it is stable.